 There is so much to see, so many places to explore, so many things to do.

-It’s like having a reservation to see the most exciting sites, without having to run to the bank.
+It's like having a reservation to see the most exciting sites, without having to stand in line.

-Travel to New York and enjoy all the sites, let me know about your trip.
+Travel to New York and hop on and off in all your favorite sites, let me know about your trip.

 Italy is one of those countries everyone knows and talks about.
 One of the reason is it’s boot shape structure, the other is it’s history.